kaanakgundogdu/GoogleTest-Tutorial/README.md

-# Google Test Tutorial
+# Google Test Tutorial with CMake
-Google Test Tutorial for beginners with cmake.
+## *If you find Google's explanation complicated you can follow this example.
+I tried to explain very simply.*

-- ### Start with a making project folder and then create CMakeLists.txt and main.cpp.
+>   ### Start with a making project folder and then create CMakeLists.txt and main.cpp.
 For this example I have a folder named Testing and I created that 2 files (CMakeList.txt and main.cpp).

 ```
 touch CMakeLists.txt